 But the technical side was still there; who would edit our words into a coherent whole?
 Thank heavens for Mark, that’s all I can say.
 Mark is Barbara’s other half, and he is a musician with a knowledge of editing and tech that makes him cleverer than me by far.
 He edits our podcasts together and gives us advice on how to improve; when he does, I always make sure I listen, because if there’s something I can do to improve in any part of my life, then I will always listen.

-So I am now a podcaster as well as everything else; every Thursday, Barbara and I release our next episode, and The Two Dyspraxics are back in business.
+So I am now a podcaster as well as everything else; The Two Dyspraxics are back in business.
 I am forever grateful for technology in giving me more opportunities; I have made friends far afield because of it.
 Even Barbara and I would not have been friends if it hadn’t been for Facebook.

-There are a lot of ethical issues when it comes to social media and tech of all kinds; I use technology that isn’t always appreciated.
-I’ve even used devices from Huawai before, and Chinese companies aren’t in vogue in the West right now.
+There are a lot of ethical issues when it comes to social media and tech of all kinds; I’ve even used devices from Huawai before, and Chinese companies aren’t in vogue in the West right now.
 We all have complicated relationships with Big Tech; do they keep our data secure?
 Can we trust all the people using these sites?
 Are our governments looking out for our best interests?

-Well, they’re big questions, and they are certainly important.
-But we also need to consider the benefits of these sites and this tech; we were in a stronger position to deal with the isolation aspects of this pandemic because technology had hugely advanced in the past 20 years.
+Well, they’re big questions, but we also need to consider the benefits of these sites and this tech; we were in a stronger position to deal with the isolation aspects of this pandemic because technology had hugely advanced in the past 20 years.
 Our morality might not have always developed in tandem, but I feel better for being able to stay in touch, share information, and be better-connected during periods of lockdown.